-In the United States, about 8.3 million children are in licensed early care and education (ECE) programs for an average of 36 hours per week.
-ATSDR's Choose Safe Places for Early Care and Education helps make sure that ECE programs are in safe places - so that children aren't exposed to dangerous chemicals during their care.

-Our goal is to help professionals in public health, community planning, licensing, environmental protection, early care and education, and other fields work together to create safe practices in their communities and to protect children in early care and education programs from chemicals like:
+ATSDR's Choose Safe Places for Early Care and Education helps make sure that early care and education (ECE) programs are located in safe places - so that children aren't exposed to dangerous chemicals during their care.
+Our goal is to help professionals in public health, community planning, licensing, environmental protection, early care and education, and other fields work together to create safe practices in their communities.